StackStorm/st2docs/docs/source/reference/cli.rst

    configured password.

 These auth tokens are by default cached on the local filesystem (in the ``~/.st2/token-<username>`` file) and re-used for subsequent requests to the API service.
+Note that because the default behavior is to remove the password from the configuration, you will need to re-login once the generated token has expired - or make use of the ``--write-password`` flag, which writes the password to the config.

 You can also use the ``st2 whoami`` command for a quick look at who is the currently configured user.